jooris-hadeler/elan-language-support/README.md

-# ELAN Language Support
+# Myriad Language Support

-This is the official VS Code extension for the ELAN programming language.
+This is the official VS Code extension for the Myriad programming language.

 ## Features